 Pro tip: offer guest checkout and/or a buy-now-pay-later option so your visitors have a seamless checkout experience.
 Online marketplaces often add support for digital wallets to speed up checkout even more.

 23. Highlight return conditions

-When people are buying gifts for others, returns are common.
-Maybe it was the wrong size, the wrong color, or the recipient already had one.
+When people are buying gifts for others, it’s often a guessing game.
+That’s why returns are so common… maybe it was the wrong size, the wrong color, or the recipient already had one.
 It happens!

 Make sure that customers can return products easily.
 Highlighting your return conditions in detail increases trust and helps your visitors feel confident making a purchase.

-It’s really important to start preparing your online store in time for the holiday season.
-I hope the 23 tips we’ve compiled will help you get the success you’re after this year!
+It’s really important to start preparing your online store in time for ecommerce holiday sales.
+Hopefully, the 23 tips we’ve gone over today will help you get the holiday sales success you’re after this year!

-Don’t forget, you can automate your marketing campaigns now, so during the holiday season, all you need to do is focus on your customers.
+Keep in mind, you can automate your marketing campaigns now, freeing you up to focus on your customers this holiday season.